arturkondas/GItHubChecker/README.md

   * Extra points

 > These might be useful as Spartans' accessible end point where they might be able to see they grades online.

+> Created pull request & Is it before the deadline might be graded automatically based on fetch data.

 - Weighted grade to round up for us up to 8 & automatically throw out JSON/text file we can use to fill out gradebook